 While the flurry of regulatory guidance modifications has tapered somewhat since the early days of the crisis, HealthTrust’s COVID Squad continues its vigilance and has added more than 150 pandemic-related documents to the organization’s public education site.
 HealthTrust Physician Advisors are often tapped for assistance on these documents, reviewing data and lending their particular insights and experiences.

-“We not only created the resources, but we continue to update them as information changes,” says Sarah Michel, MBA, BSN, RN, NE-BC, Director of Research & Clinical Engagement at HealthTrust.
+“We not only created the resources, but we continue to update them as information changes,” says Sarah Michel, MBA, BSN, RN, NE-BC, former Director of Research & Clinical Engagement at HealthTrust.
 “As the focus of providers shifted to the COVID-19 vaccination, we began creating vaccine-related support documents, infographics and a webinar—all promoted through our websites and social media.”
 (See “The Planning & Logistics Involved in Delivering a COVID-19 Vaccine” for more on the COVID-19 vaccine.)

 With scientific evidence on the SARS-CoV-2 virus and its ramifications generated daily, Bush and Michel agree that HealthTrust members need to remain vigilant about staying informed.